17hoehbr/automated-plex-guide/README.md

  ```

 Notice how we mount our torrent drive on the container in the same location as the host, rather than something like /downloads (which is suggested over at linuxserver).
 This, plus the config below ensures Sonarr and Radarr send torrents to the right directory.

-Once Qbittorrent has started for the first time, it will make a settings.json file for you.
-Here are some changes you should make to the settings file.
-Come back here later to make these changes once everything is started, then run docker restart qbittorrent.

 # Jackett Docker Config